CPWDA Central

 Chief Richard Leon Duncan

-August 13, 1998 - Decatur, AR - Age 56
+August 13, 1998 - Decatur, Arkansas - Age 56

 Chief of Police Duncan, 56, was killed in a head-on collision on August 13, 1998 while driving his canine unit.
 His canine loyally stayed with him until rescue units arrived.
 He had been in law enforcement for 28 years.
 He served with the Decatur Police Department in Arizona.